Synsbasen/bouncer/README.md

 ## Contributing
 Feel free to submit a pull request.
 We have the ambition to support other providers than Auth0 as well.

+Build the gem by running `gem build bouncer.gemspec` in your console.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).